Grooming

 Doberman Pinchers are moderate shedders.
 They shed about the same amount all year.
 They are a single-coated dog breed, meaning that they don’t have an undercoat that they need to shed twice a year like other breeds.

 Because Dobermans are moderate shedders, you can expect to clean up after your pup on a weekly basis.
-Unlike fluffy coated breeds, their fur is shorter and won’t stick to your furniture, or your clothing.
+Unlike fluffy coated breeds, their fur is shorter and won’t stick to your furniture or your clothing.
 Dobermans shed about as much as Pitbulls, which are also single-coated breeds.
-Dobermans are a great alternative if you want a medium-sized dog that doesn’t shed as much as Labrador, or other dogs similar in size.
+Dobermans are a great alternative if you want a medium-sized dog that doesn’t shed as much as Labrador or other dogs similar in size.

 Doberman Pinscher Coats

-Because Dobermans have a single coat, only moderate grooming will be needed.
-Many people seek to adopt a Doberman due to thinking they are a low-shedding dog breed.
+Because Dobermans have a single coat, only moderate grooming is needed.
+Many people seek to adopt a Doberman because they think they are a low-shedding dog breed.
 This really isn’t the case.
 But because their coats are shorter, they will be less noticeable.
-Being a Single coated breed means that during winter and summer, they’ll shed the same amount.
-Dogs like Golden Retrievers have an undercoat, and they shed excessively twice per year, which will require more maintenance and cleanup.
+Being a single-coated breed means that during winter and summer, they shed the same amount.
+They do not have a thicker winter coat to lose.
+This is a good part of why they are so low-shedding.

 Doberman Coat Colors